mobify/stencil-utils/README.md

 Utility classes are conceptually a bit like a Sass mixin; they allow you to add new style rules to an existing component, except that they are applied as classes in your markup.
 An example utility class is `.u-width-full`.
 It does exactly what it says: make an element expand to fill the full width of its container.

-Use these utilities in conjunction with other components for building layout (e.g. a Grid component and `.u-width-full`), or apply them to elements on your page in place of custom modifiers (e.g.: apply `.u-width-full` to make a button full-width without having to create a modifier).
+Use these utilities in conjunction with other components for building layout (e.g. a Grid component and `.u-width-full`), or apply them to elements on your page in place of custom modifiers (e.g.: `.c-button.u-width-full` to make a button full-width without having to create a modifier).

 Once your theming is in place, and you've built any custom components you need, you'll find you can build full pages simply by writing HTML, applying utility classes to apply one-off modifications to page elements.